dannsam/xenko-docs/manual/graphics/graphics-compositor/render-to-a-texture.md

     ![Select render frame](media/select-render-frame.png)

-### Use the render target texture in a sprite component
+### Example 2: Use the render target texture in a sprite component

 1. Create an entity and position it where you want to display the texture.